 We paused in the Basilique de Saint Nazaire, attractive and, unlike a great cathedral in a major city, a comfortable, welcoming size.
 As we sat outside afterwards, a male quartet, unannounced, suddenly filled the space with song, Russian sacred music, stunningly demonstrating the acoustics of the space.
 They were advertising their CD, of course, but I dashed inside to catch what I could.

-Back for a rest, I went for a walk in search of the picturesque heart of town, and learned that it isn’t to be found down any of the eastern half’s run down, sun-baked and lifeless streets.
+Back for a rest, I went for a walk in search of the picturesque heart of the newer bit of town, and learned that it isn’t to be found down any of the eastern half’s run down, sun-baked and lifeless streets.
 I was forced to find what encouragement I could from the street names, which honoured, along with the inevitable Racine, Molière and Diderot, the Joliot-Curies, Evariste Galois and a number of names unknown to me but described as “Martyr” or “Resistant”, with dates of death in the early 1940s, and dates of birth not many decades before.

 Watching Anna wrestle with a decision about whether to spend A$1,000 on a sheepskin jacket is awful, so I close my eyes until it’s over.
 When I open them, we still have the money and she seems comfortable with whatever rationalisation she has settled upon.
 All is therefore well as we return to the apartment for our last night in France.